Skip links

 Hand training

 An exercise program of dexterity exercises may improve your ability to manipulate small objects.
+Improving fine motor control can also assist with handwriting, self-care tasks, and functional speech cues that rely on coordinated breathing and posture.

 Active Physio Parkinson's